ohbm/osr2020/submit.md

 <h2>Live streaming and recording of presentations</h2>

-<p>In line with our requirements for <a href="https://ohbm.github.io/osr2020/access/">accessibility</a>, we will be live streaming and recording all non-emergent presentations in the OSR.
+<p>In line with our requirements for <a href="https://ohbm.github.io/osr2020/access/">accessibility</a>, we will be live streaming and recording all non-Emergent presentations in the OSR.
 If your presentation is accepted, we will ask you to sign a release form licensing the broadcast and recording.
-If you do not wish your talk to be made publicly available, please select the "emergent" format.</p>
+If you do not wish your talk to be made publicly available, please select the "Emergent" format.</p>

 <h2>Submit your proposal</h2>